 This relates specifically to US intercountry adoptees, who may be unique on the planet for having such tenuous citizenship status.
 Here’s the deal: a person who was born in another country and brought to the US and adopted by US citizen parents is not automatically a US citizen.
 In fact, tens of thousands of adult intercountry adoptees in the United States today lack U.S. citizenship, with thousands more who are minors and may not end up with citizenship when they later become adults.
 I represent a number of adult adoptees without citizenship, and it can be a long, expensive, and harrowing path to gain the security of citizenship that, at the least, their adoptions should have provided (see this chart, which illustrates the complex path many adoptees must navigate).
 In addition, with increased security around personal identification and the implementation of federal REAL ID requirements, even adult adopted people who have citizenship are struggling to prove it, usually in trying to secure state-issued ID, US passports, or other government documents, such as Certificates of Citizenship.

 There is a fix.
 But it won’t fix everything.
-Congress has again introduced the Adoptee Citizenship Act.
-If enacted it will provide automatic citizenship to most intercountry adoptees who currently do not have US citizenship, and even as currently drafted provide a path to citizenship for adoptees who have been deported (yes, there are adoptees who have been deported to countries they barely knew).
-We could use your support to get the Adoptee Citizenship Act enacted.
-You can write your congressional representatives here.
+Congress has again introduced the Adoptee Citizenship Act (and here’s a quick update about where it stands today ).
+If enacted it will provide automatic citizenship to most intercountry adoptees who currently do not have US citizenship, and may provide a path to citizenship for adoptees who have already been deported (yes, there are adoptees who have been deported to countries they barely knew).
+We could use your support to get adoptee citizenship reform enacted.

 3. We are Stalkers